 Rooting your Samsung phone without using a PC can seem daunting, but it is actually a simple process once you have installed the custom recovery TWRP.
 By following the steps outlined in this article, you can gain complete control over your phone and unlock its full potential.

-- First reboot your phone to TWRP recovery.
+- Boot your phone into TWRP Recovery.

-- Select the Magisk Zip file.
+- Select the Magisk ZIP file.

-- Swipe to confirm flash Magisk Zip.
+- Tap on the Swipe to confirm flash button.

 Read this also: How to install Android 13 on any Android phone